What do you need to know about getting a mortgage in France?

 Before starting, do first carefully plan out your budget – including any fees.
 The last thing you want to do is find an amazing property before you know how much you can afford, and end up having your heart broken.

-Finding the right mortgage when buying property in France
+Finding the right mortgage in France

 Our best recommendation is to contact an overseas mortgage broker, who can not only talk you through the offers that change day-by-day, but also assess the lending criteria.